MilKris666/DCS-AH-64-KDU-Keyboard-Display-Unit/README.md

 You can switch the display source from Pilot to CP/Gunner by pressing a button.
 This button is wired to PIN 7.
 I integrated this function into the push-button of the rotary encoder for the KU Scratchpad Brightness Knob.

-The project is still a Work in Progress (WIP).I engraved the labels with a laser, but I will add another version of the button STLs where the labels are raised so they can be printed directly with a 3D printer.
+I engraved the labels with a laser, but I've added another version of the button STLs where the labels are raised so they can be printed directly with a 3D printer.

 I used an Arduino UNO and an SSD1322 OLED display with an SPI interface.